-More specifically, Dr. Livingston’s research ranges from micro-level experimental investigations of the psychological and physiological processes that underlie implicit bias (e.g., stereotyping, prejudice)—to more macro-level examinations of discrimination in society and the workplace, particularly in upper-level leadership positions.
-For example, his research on the “Teddy Bear Effect”, finding that Black CEO’s (but not White CEOs) uniquely benefit from “disarming mechanisms” (e.g., babyfaceness) that make them appear warmer and less threatening, has been widely cited.
-He is also known for his research on “intersectionality” exploring qualitative differences in the nature of social disadvantage facing leaders from distinct groups.
+His research ranges from micro-level experimental investigations of the psychological and physiological processes that underlie implicit bias (e.g., stereotyping, prejudice)—to more macro-level examinations of discrimination in society and the workplace, particularly in upper-level leadership positions.
+For example, his research on the “Teddy Bear Effect” finds that Black CEO’s, but not White CEOs, benefit from “disarming mechanisms” such as babyfaceness, which make them appear warmer and less threatening.
+He also conducts research on “intersectionality” exploring qualitative differences in the nature of social disadvantage facing leaders from distinct groups.
 This work suggests that Black men tend to be stigmatized, whereas Black women tend to be marginalized, and White women tend to be subordinated.

-Dr. Livingston has delivered diversity training and has served as a management consultant for numerous Fortune 500 companies, as well as public-sector agencies/municipalities and non-profit organizations.
-He also teaches in executive education programs and has received multiple awards and recognition for excellence in teaching.
-In his spare time, he enjoys jazz, wine and whiskey tasting, philosophy, art and interior design, real estate investing, outdoor activities, and wildlife documentaries.
-He has resided in five countries and is fluent in four languages.
+In his spare time, he enjoys jazz, wine and whiskey tasting, gastronomy, philosophy, interior design, real estate investing, hiking, and nature documentaries.
+He has resided in five countries and speaks four languages.

 Outside Professional Activities For Robert Livingston